stheiss25/Group-Project-424/README.txt

     Are you satisfied with what you already completed?
     - Yes!
 Other than the burndown chart, we feel everything went well for our group and we feel like we are making good progress.
     Which group was invited?
 What are your observations/notes?
 Everybody was present?
+    - We decieded to work with Group 7 for our reviews.
+Group 7 seemed to have excellent project management skills.
+They have applied many of the concepts we learned in class, and are using them effectively.
+The Group 7 members each seem to be independently motivated to make their project the best it can be.
+Our group had a similar improvement idea for the next sprint, by making more frequent use of our planning materials.
+All members were present and we are excited to see the final deliverable from this group!